Universal quantum control over non-Hermitian continuous-variable systems: State control over cavity and magnon

-In parallel, a quantum state initially prepared in the magnon mode can be perfectly transferred to the cavity mode by activating the passage $\mu_2^\dagger(t)$ in the dual space.
-It can be realized under almost the same conditions as for the passage $\mu_1^\dagger(t)$, except that $\varphi=\pi/2$ is replaced with $\varphi=-\pi/2$.
+A quantum state initially prepared in the magnon mode can be perfectly transferred to the cavity mode by activating the passage $\mu_2^\dagger(t)$ in the dual space.
+The parameter setting is almost the same as that for the passage $\mu_1^\dagger(t)$, except that $\varphi=\pi/2$ is replaced with $\varphi=-\pi/2$.